libvirt/libvirt-ci/guests/README.markdown

 will update all Fedora guests and get them ready to build libosinfo and related projects, while running

-    lcitool -a update -h all -p libvirt,libvirt+mingw
+    lcitool -a update -h all -p 'libvirt,libvirt+mingw*'

 will update all hosts and prepare them to build libvirt both as a native library and, where supported, as a Windows library using MinGW.